0install/docs/docs/details/policy-settings.md

 ## Feeds

 In the Feeds tab, a list of feeds shows all the places where Zero Install looks for versions of Edit.
 By default, there is just one feed, whose URL is simply Edit's URI; you can view it in a web browser if you're interested: [Edit's default feed](http://rox.sourceforge.net/2005/interfaces/Edit).
 This is an XML file with a GPG signature at the end.
-The downloaded feed files are stored locally in `~/.cache/0install.net/interfaces`.
+The downloaded feed files are stored locally in `~/.cache/0install.net/interfaces` (see [File locations](file-locations.md)).

 ## Versions